White Paper – DuPontTM CIRLEX® BGA

 Conclusion: Choosing the right insulating material for a high performance socket or adapter is a delicate balance between form, fit, function and price.
 It is important for the engineer to consider all aspects of functional design of the part as it relates to the physical, electrical, and thermal properties of the environment in which it will be performing.
 Making certain the correct electrical insulating material is selected, whether it is glass-filled resin-based epoxy, liquid crystal polymer, or a thick polyimide, depends on the specific application where the component will be functioning, as well as the overall environment of the application.
 For precision applications, making the correct choice of an electrical insulator is oftentimes less dependent on price than it is on environmental conditions, and therefore making selection of the proper material the “mission-critical” part of the process.

 About the author: Richard Orstad, P.E., M.B.A., is a Professional Engineer with over 20 years of experience in Engineering, Project and Product Management, Manufacturing Operations, and Sales and Marketing Management.
 He holds several patents in electrical connector design, has written several white papers on Industrial Automation, and presented these topics at international conferences focused on the Hard Disk Drive Industry.
-Richard is the Eastern Regional Sales Manager for Fralock, a provider of precision converted Engineered Materials solutions for the Military/Aerospace, Medical, and Electronics industries.
+Richard is a Strategic Account Manager for Fralock, a provider of precision converted Engineered Materials solutions for the Military/Aerospace, Medical, and Electronics industries.